EwoutH/urban-self-driving-effects/paper/paper.md

 _Fig 5.10: Average travel time and average perceived costs in different scenarios and policies_

+There is no single policy that manages to reduce travel time significantly.
+It shows just slapping a price and speed reduction on AVs at some time in some area doesn't help in that regard.
+Only in the moderate and extensive progress scenarios (1 and 2) some of the more aggressive policies seem to reduce travel times slightly, with notably the city-peak pricing policy (3) having a positive effect for the first time.

+Perceived costs show a largely the same patterns, but in this case the more comprehensive policies (4 and 7, 8) are able to reduce the perceived costs somewhat in scenarios 1, 2 and 7.
+In all other scenarios and all other policies generally increase the perceived costs, showing again that there is no silver bullet.
 Something with parking?

 # 6. Conclusions